faridlazuarda/cultural-llm-papers/README.md

 <!-- sort by year -->
 <!-- add other resources (such as datasets, benchmarks, etc.) -->

+## 🚀 Highlights
+- If you are new on Cultural LLM research or looking for a new research direction, we have written a comprehensive survey paper on Cultural LLM: <b>Towards Measuring and Modeling "Culture" in LLMs: A Survey</b> <a href="https://arxiv.org/pdf/2403.15412.pdf">[Paper]</a>.
+Feel free to read and let us know if you have any suggestions!
+Thanks to Sagnik Mukherjee, Pradhyumna Lavania, Siddhant Singh, Ashutosh Dwivedi, Alham Fikri Aji, Jacki O'Neill, Ashutosh Modi, and Monojit Choudhury to make this possible 😊

 ## ⭐ Citation
 If you find this paper and repo helpful for your research, please cite it below: